-In accordance with DAIDS policy, all key CRS protocol staff must complete Human Subjects Protection (HSP) training prior to activation for clinical research and every three years thereafter (institutional requirements may vary more frequent training may be required).
+In accordance with DAIDS policy, all key CRS protocol staff must complete Human Subjects Protection (HSP) training prior to activation for clinical research and every three years thereafter (institutional requirements may vary and more frequent training may be required).
 "Key" CRS staff include any individual who is named on the Form FDA 1572 or DAIDS Investigator of Record Form and CTU/CRS personnel who have more than minimal involvement with the conduct of the research (i.e., performing study evaluations or providing interventions) or more than minimal contact with research participants or confidential study data, records or specimens.
 Further information related to this training requirement is provided in Section 11.1.
 The Office of Clinical Site Oversight (OCSO) assumes primary responsibility for the verification of training.
+Additionally, all LOC, SDMC, and LC staff who are involved in research activities as defined by internal Standard Operating Procedures (SOPs) or institutional requirements, are required to complete this training every three years (see Section 11).